UKCAT Situational Judgement

 UKCAT Situational Judgement Tips

-Read General Medical Practice
+Read Good Medical Practice

 This is one of our top UKCAT Situational Judgement tips – and essential for aspiring medics!
 The Situational Judgement section tests your empathy, ethics and communication skills by examining the appropriateness or importance of different responses to a scenario.